westpoint-robotics/usma_bhg/README.md

 - Install it with:
 `sudo dpkg -i apm_planner_2.0.26_xenial64.deb`

-# Mavros not working otally
+# Mavros not working Totally
-- Mavros was publishing diagnostics but no other topics.
+- Mavros was publishing diagnostits but no other topics.
 Running the below command fixed this:
 `rosservice call /mavros/set_stream_rate 0 10 1`
 - This is now incorporated in the ardupilot.launch node and appears to work from there.